onelogin/onelogin-go-sdk/docs/index.md

 The SDK follows a modular structure with the following key components:

-- `cmd/main.go`: Entry point of the SDK application.
 - `internal/api`: Contains the implementation of the API client, request handling, and response parsing.
 - `internal/authentication`: Provides authentication mechanisms and related functionality.
 - `internal/error`: Defines various error types used by the SDK.